 Virtuoso pianist and recording artist CATHERINE WILSON “the pride of Canada” (Burlington Standard Press, USA), has won the hearts of fans and critics alike for her inspired passionate, soulful artistry, sensitive musicality, and innovative, imaginative programming.
-Her renditions of Chopin (described as “exquisite” by the Toronto Star) have been compared to the great Artur Rubenstein.
-For over 30 years Catherine’s celebrated ENSEMBLE VIVANT, hailed as “Canada’s chamber music treasure” (Toronto Star), has been a pioneer in the piano chamber music world, championing a genre-diverse repertoire including classical, the syncopated rhythms of Ragtime, The Great American Song Book, Latin and other jazz-related styles.
-The group has 14 internationally acclaimed CDs on the Opening Day Label (ODEG) that are broadcast on radio worldwide and available on several streaming services.
+Her renditions of Chopin (described as “exquisite” by the Toronto Star) have been compared to the great Artur Rubinstein.
+For over 30 years Catherine’s celebrated ENSEMBLE VIVANT, hailed as “Canada’s chamber music treasure” (Toronto Star), has been a pioneer in the piano chamber music world, championing a genre-diverse repertoire including Classical, the syncopated rhythms of Ragtime, The Great American Song Book, Latin and other Jazz-related styles.
+The group has 15 internationally acclaimed CDs on the Opening Day Label (ODEG) that are broadcast on radio worldwide and available on several streaming services.

 Legendary composer/arranger & jazz great Rick Wilkins, C.M. commented: “No matter the genre, there is magic in Catherine Wilson and Ensemble Vivant’s music-making.”
 Catherine has been equally applauded for her renditions of Ragtime, Latin and other jazz-related styles: “Catherine Wilson’s Ragtime playing is second to none…virtuoso technique and beautiful touch with the right feel and grove combined with a rich musical imagination.” – William Albright, American Ragtime composer and pianist.